ryogrid/articles/skiplist_en.md

 ![remove.png](https://qiita-image-store.s3.ap-northeast-1.amazonaws.com/0/12325/7b76a422-7fe2-3a4e-cd29-701a65faf3b9.png)
 ![contails.png](https://qiita-image-store.s3.ap-northeast-1.amazonaws.com/0/12325/9a549a05-de09-b5e4-52a8-61ab417c51cd.png)

-- The prefix "lazy" is not limited to Skip List, but is used to refer to exclusive control methods such as the type in this example, and should be taken to mean "lazy
+- The prefix "lazy" is not limited to Skip List, but is used to refer to exclusive control methods such as the type in this example, and should be taken to mean "delayed"
 - In the book, the keyword "optimistic" is also used, but it seems more appropriate in the context of exclusive control methods
 - Although a detailed explanation of the implementation example is omitted, the point to keep in mind is the method of exclusive control, which is realized in the following manner
-  - The locks on the nodes to be updated are not held in advance, but are obtained by traversing the Skip List from the top, and only when a node needs to be added or deleted
+  - The locks on the nodes to be updated are not held in advance.
+These are obtained only when a node needs to be added or deleted
-    - The target nodes here are all the nodes corresponding to the stations that were changed during the process of traversing the list (to use the previous example)
+    - The target nodes here are all the nodes corresponding to the stations that were transfered at during the process of traversing (to use the analogy in past section)
   - The nodes to be updated are locked one by one, and checked to see if they have been updated by other threads
-  - If a node is found that has been updated during the process, all locks acquired are released and the process is retried from the process of traversing the skip list
+  - If a node is found that has been updated during the process, all locks acquired are released and the process is canceled.
+Then traversing for desired operation is retried from start
   - If none of the nodes have been updated, the desired update process (node addition/deletion) is performed while retaining all locks acquired
 - Simply put, if this method is applied to an extended Skip List (not supported concurrent access = sequential version) in which each node holds multiple entries, it can support concurrent access
   - (Note that the implementation example cited above has only one entry per node)